CHIHCHIEH-LAI/Portfolio/README.md

 Key Skills: Python, Flask, Docker, DockerHub, AWS EKS

----

-## Artificial Intelligence (AI/ML/DL)
+## ML/DL Applications
-### Face-Aging Image Generation with PyTorch and GANs
+### Face-Aging Image Generation Model
-The "Aging GAN" project trains a Generative Adversarial Network (GAN) from scratch to generate realistic aging faces.
+The "Aging GAN" project trains a Generative Adversarial Network (GAN) to generate realistic aging faces.
 The GAN takes two inputs: a face image and the desired age (ranging from 20 to 70 years) and produces an output image of the face aged to the specified age.

 [REPO](https://github.com/CHIHCHIEH-LAI/Aging-GAN-PyTorch)

+Key Skills: Python, PyTorch, Numpy, generative adversarial network (GAN)

+### Logo Generation Model
+Trained a deep learning model to generate new logos

-Key Skills: Python, PyTorch, Numpy, generative adversarial network (GAN), conditional GAN, vision transformer, deep learning
+Key Skills: Python, PyTorch, Numpy, generative adversarial network (GAN)

----
+### CPU Performance Analysis and Prediction
+During my internship at Qualcomm, with the team designing the latest Snapdragon CPUs, I was assigned to create machine learning models to analyze and predict CPU performance.

+### Mango Tier Classifier
+Developed achine learning application to classify the quality of mangos

+Key Skills: Python, scikit-learn